-A complete kit of all the electronic parts shown is available,
+A complete kit of all the electronic parts shown is available, and

 The original choccy-block version of this radio kit that uses 3A